roboquant avatar

 In the most basic form, you provide the Feed as a single the argument to the run method.
 In that case, all the events available in the feed will be used in the run.
 So if your feed contains 100 stocks with each stock having 20 years of end-of-day candlesticks, all that data will be used in a single run.

 However, you can restrict a run to a certain timeframe.
-This is especially useful for live feeds, that would otherwise run forever.
+This is especially useful for live feeds that would otherwise run forever.
 But it also comes in handy when using historic data, and you want to perform multiple runs over different timeframes.

 // Historical feed run example